-The mortgage rates vary depending upon the down payment of the consumer, their credit score, and the type of loan that will be acquired by the consumer.
-For instance, in February, 2010, the national average mortgage rate for a 30 year fixed rate loan is currently at 4.750 percent (5.016 APR).
-The 15 year fixed is currently at 4.125 percent (4.312 APR) and the 5/1 ARM is at 3.875 percent (3.122 APR).
+Mortgage rates vary depending upon the down payment of the consumer, their credit score, and the type of loan that will be acquired by the consumer.
+For instance, in February, 2010, the national average mortgage rate for a 30 year fixed rate loan was at 4.750 percent (5.016 APR).
+The 15 year fixed was at 4.125 percent (4.312 APR) and the 5/1 ARM was at 3.875 percent (3.122 APR).
 These prices are just a snapshot of the average and will constantly change day to day, though the relative values will remain roughly the same.
 Namely, longer duration debt & fixed rate loans are typically charged a higher initial interest rate to lock in the certainy.
 This relationship makes sense because homeowners have the ability to refinance a fixed rate mortgage if rates drop, but if interest rates increase lenders have no way to adjust the fixed rate upward.